ricardoidelgado/Best-Selling-Books-Finder/README.md

 Initially, I created a Ruby script using the Nokogiri gem for this process.
 While it was able to scrape some information (URL, Title, Author, and Price), I encountered issues trying to scrape the rating of the book and the reviews from an individual books page.

-This cause me to recreate this app using Puppeteer for JavaScript where I was able to successfully scrape more information on each book.
+This caused me to recreate this app using Puppeteer for JavaScript where I was able to successfully scrape more information on each book.

 ## Installation